Maintenance of Lead Acid Battery

 - Due to excessive sulphation on the plates.

 Maintaining Battery Lead Acid Battery RoomThere is a high chance of acid spray and gases during charging of battery.
-These may pollute the atmosphere surrounds the battery.
+These may pollute the atmosphere surrounding the battery.
 Hence, ample space and good ventilation is essential inside the battery room.
 These gases can explode and hence naked flames should not be brought inside the battery room and also smoking is strictly prohibited inside the battery room.
 There should be at least one exhaust fan of suitable size, fitted in the battery room to keep the atmosphere free from those gases and free from moisture inside the room.
 The temperature inside the battery room should always be maintained above 10oC.
 The walls, ceilings, doors, window frames, ventilators, metal parts and other apparatus in the battery room should be painted with anti-acid coating at regular intervals.
 The electrical wiring inside the room should be in metal conduit and lighting fixtures should be flameproof in construction.
 All the switching elements including electrical fuses and plug sockets should be installed outside the battery room otherwise there may be a chance of fire hazard initiated from sparking during switching operation.
 The floor of the room should be well finished preferably by using ceramic tiles.
 The floor and walls of the room should be cleaned properly in regular intervals.

 |There are some safety measures to be taken during handling storage battery in substation|